Dehghanni/Teofl/Writing.md

  lead to better productivity, more efficacy, reduced costs, greater profitability, and many other benefits.
   - Teammates observe and depend on the quality of each other&#39;s work.
 When one team member&#39;s performance declines, others have the knowledge and motivation to help them improve. -\&gt; smoother and looser structure, convivial and cordial atmosphere -\&gt;
 - **pay fee to drive in busy streets**
-  - reduce # of cars that produce prodigious amounts of GH gases signfcl – not reasonable to pay – encourage public transportation – reduce the pollution
+  - decrease # of cars that produce prodigious amounts of GH gases signfcl – not reasonable to pay – encourage public transportation – reduce the pollution
   - use the revenue -\&gt; incentives for green activity, establish recycling companies
 - **secure job low pay or high salary not secure**
   - each of these cut both ways.
   - A secure job with a guaranteed monthly paycheck consistent, afford opp to make master plan rather than living in a haphazard way or being in a precarious position, reduce anxiety and facilitate control, life-long desires,
-  - unemployment rate is high – hard to find another job – possible to stay solvent – half a loaf is better than no bread
+  - unemployment rate is high – hard to find another job – possible to stay solvent/ stay afloat – half a loaf is better than no bread
 - **Stop reading or listening to news**
   - news is often about bad events – stressful because sometimes, try as one might, they cannot make any change – makes you tense – affect your life adversely – even may lead to mental disorder –
   - n the other hand, raise your awareness, dvlp realistic perspective on life and world – make better and timely decisions – tax , ...